How you can help us

 Patient Information Group/Readers’ Panel

 The Readers’ Panel reviews new and revised LOROS information leaflets.
 The panel reviews the language used, the layout and presentation and assesses it’s appropriateness for the targeted audience.
-The Readers’ Panel works alongside the Patient Information Group, which meets bi-monthly at the Hospice to review patient literature, ensuring it is available to, and meets the needs, of all groups, including those hard to reach.
 The group also works to ensure appropriate literature is distributed externally.

-Beverley Lott, a current member of the group, shares her thoughts:
+Michael Jones, a current member of the group, shares his thoughts:

 Help shape our training

-Every year our Education department helps to train student doctors and nurses, teaching them about end of life care.
+Every year our Education department helps to train health and care professionals, teaching them about end of life care.
 It is very important that the trainees have an understanding of what it’s like to live with a terminal illness and the impact that this has on the lives of patients, their families and carers.

 If you have been a carer for someone and feel you could talk about your experience in education sessions with trainee doctors and nurses, then our Education department would welcome your input.